 All three White Rose restaurants have different owners and names.
 They go by White Rose Diner in Linden, White Rose Hamburgers in Highland Park, and White Rose System in Roselle.

 Fred was driving, so I googled White Rose, copied the address, and pasted it on Waze.
 When we arrived, it looked different than I had imagined, but it didn’t matter; I was ecstatic to be inside finally.

-After taking a seat at the counter, I surveyed the menu and zeroed in on the two small hamburger special.
+After sitting at the counter, I surveyed the menu and zeroed in on the two-small hamburger special.
 As much as I would have liked a chocolate shake, my road stomach tells me I better not even consider that option.

 After the waitress drops off my burgers, the back of her shirt catches my eye.
 It said White Rose Roselle, not Linden; whoopsie.

 The burgers were solid but didn’t have the extra oomph that George Motz had mentioned.
 After that, we had to get going since we had a pressing late lunch date with the Vulgar Chef at the White Hut in West Springfield.

 I’m texting George Motz the pics when I tell him about my dummy move.
 We had just got on I-95 when he demanded that we turn around and hit the White Rose Diner in Linden.

 Friday 6:00 am – 8:00 pm